Now that organizations run on data, any mistakes in that information can have serious consequences that spread across departments.

 Whenever humans handle data, they have the potential to mishandle it.
 That’s why experienced typists still make keystroke errors.
 It’s also how accountants and finance professionals inadvertently allow errors to end up on reports.

-Finance professionals frequently pull data out of an ERP, transfer it into Excel, slice and dice the information, and adjust the underlying formulas, all manually.
+Finance professionals frequently pull data out of an ERP or EPM system, transfer it into Excel, slice and dice the information, and adjust the underlying formulas, all manually.
 At any step in the process, there’s the risk of information being miskeyed, cut off, or left behind.
 When you consider that accountants often have to build complex reports on tight deadlines, it’s clear how errors end up in reports.

 Whenever systems require users to manually manipulate data and adopt a hands-on approach, they produce more data errors as a result.
 The opposite is also true.
 Systems that remove humans from the equation where possible help prevent data errors, which leads to better reports and smarter decision making.
 For those kinds of systems to work, though, having a single source of truth (SSOT) is mandatory.